ACoolmanTelicent/ACoolmanTelicent/README.md

 - 👋 Hi, I’m @ACoolmanTelicent
-- 👀 I’m interested in making boring things easy, and hard things obvious
+- 👀 I’m interested in making pedestrian things automated, and hard things front and center
 - 🌱 I’m currently learning about Telicent
 - 💞️ I’m looking to collaborate on ___
 - 📫 How to reach me probably Frontend team "wall"